The Elder Son (Part 1)

 By Alexander Vampilov

-Translated from Russian by Jan Butler
+Translated from the Russian by Jan Butler

 Adapted for radio by Tom Wainwright

-During his lifetime, Vampilov was considered the hero of the 'new wave' of Russian dramatists and regularly compared to Anton Chekhov.
+The Elder Son (1967) by Alexander Vampilov is a classic of Russian theatre and has been adapted in two parts for Βι¶ΉΤΌΕΔ Radio by Tom Wainwright.
+During his lifetime, Vampilov was at the forefront of the 'new wave' of Russian dramatists and was often compared to Anton Chekhov.
 His plays present a devastating and hilarious portrait of life in Brezhnev's Russia.
-At one time, The Elder Son ran in 44 theatres simultaneously in the Soviet Union.
-It was also filmed several times.
-Tragically, Alexander Vampilov died at the age of 34 following a boating accident in Lake Baikal.
+At one time, The Elder Son ran simultaneously in 44 theatres in the Soviet Union.
+It has also been filmed several times.
+Tragically, Alexander Vampilov's life was cut short when he died at the age of 34 following a boating accident in Lake Baikal.

 Volodya . . . . . .
 Stewart Campbell